Tiramisioux/cinemate/README.md

 For basic operation and experimentation, only Raspberry Pi, camera board and monitor is needed.
 For practical use, buttons and switches can easily be added, allowing for a custom build.

-A ready made disk image, with a Bullseye installation + cinepi-raw and CineMate scripts can be found in the release section of this repo.
+A ready made disk image, with a Raspbian Bullseye Lite installation + cinepi-raw and CineMate scripts can be found in the release section of this repo.

 Join the CinePi Discord [here](https://discord.gg/Hr4dfhuK).